davidfstr/dafoster.net/about/resume/index.md

 ---
 <h1>{{ page.title }}</h1>

-*Also see my [LinkedIn profile] for more information, such as my availability for work.*
+*See my [LinkedIn profile] for my availability and other information.*

 <div class="toc">
   <ul>